Alex Claudio: Boston Red Sox

 On August 10, 2021, Claudio signed minor league deal with the Boston Red Sox.
 He was assigned to the Triple-A Worcester Red Sox.

 Claudio made 8 appearances for Worcester, recording a 6.17 ERA with 13 strikeouts.
 On September 21, the Red Sox released Claudio.

 New York Mets

 On January 13, 2022, Claudio signed a minor league contract with the New York Mets.
-He had his contract selected on September 7, 2022.
+He had his contract selected on September 7.
 On September 30, Claudio was designated for assignment.
+He cleared waivers and was sent outright to the Triple–A Syracuse Mets on October 6, and elected free agency less than a week later on October 12.